aws-samples/aws-modernization-with-contrastsecurity/GETTING_STARTED.md

 Q. **Can I change the License**

 A. We rather you not.
 The site will be posted at aws-samples and the license included in the sample is MIT, which is meant to be simple and open source friendly.

+Q. **What if I don't want to use other tools, such as Jenkins or Terraform as examples?**

+A.  Great.
+We actually encourage you to use other tools and services as you may expect customers to use this in their environment.
+Note that if you choose to use additional or alternative tools that it's easy for the end user to follow and does not detract from your main message.
+As an example, if your main message is application security scanning, does it make a difference whether you use Jenkins or CodeBuild, or does the usage of one or the other add unnecessary complexity that has nothing to do with your message?
+So don't reinvent the wheel and if there is already an example of instrumenting testing in CodeBuild, I would use that as the tool has nothing to do with your message.
+But if your main message is instrumenting security scanning on Jenkins, then yes, use Jenkins.